tanthanh85/network-automation-course/modules/03_netmiko/lab3.md

     # This device should be reachable and have SSH enabled with the provided credentials.
     single_device = {
         "device_type": "cisco_ios",
-        "host": "192.168.1.10", # DUMMY IP - REPLACE WITH YOUR DEVICE'S IP "username": "dummy_user", # DUMMY USERNAME - REPLACE WITH YOUR DEVICE'S USERNAME "password": "dummy_password", # DUMMY PASSWORD - REPLACE WITH YOUR DEVICE'S PASSWORD "secret": "dummy_enable", # DUMMY ENABLE PASSWORD - REPLACE IF YOUR DEVICE USES ONE "port": 22, # Default SSH port
+        "host": "10.10.20.48", # DUMMY IP - REPLACE WITH YOUR DEVICE'S IP "username": "developer", # DUMMY USERNAME - REPLACE WITH YOUR DEVICE'S USERNAME "password": "C1sco12345", # DUMMY PASSWORD - REPLACE WITH YOUR DEVICE'S PASSWORD "secret": "dummy_enable", # DUMMY ENABLE PASSWORD - REPLACE IF YOUR DEVICE USES ONE "port": 22, # Default SSH port
         # "session_log": "device_session.log", # Uncomment to log SSH session